o-t-w/blog/src/content/blog/custom-pseudo-classes.md

 <copy-button value="razmataz shakalaka ✨: this text was copied to your clipboard"></copy-button>

-Being able to style based on state is useful for both the creator of the custom element and the consumer of the custom element.
+Being able to style based on state is useful for both the creator and the consumer of the custom element.
 In the examples below, the author of the custom element is using the state to change the icon from a copy symbol to a tick symbol.
 The user of the custom element is using the state to customise the `background-color` to their preferred shade of green.

 Styling from inside the shadow DOM: